The Australian Sports Commission offices are located on the AIS Campus.

 The Caretaker's Cottage Childcare Centre at the Australian Institute of Sport offers permanent care for children under school age.
 The service is available to parents employed by the Australian Sports Commission and National Sporting Organisation staff.
 Unfortunately the Cottage does not accept waiting list applications from the general public.

-Clearinghouse for Sport (National Sports Information Centre)
+Clearinghouse for Sport (Library)

 For research enquiries and access to the Clearinghouse for Sport (Clearinghouse).